sayanarijit/sayanarijit.github.io/src/site/notes/opensource.md

 ## Career

-For programmers, opensource opens door to tremendous learning and career growth opportunities using the power of transparency and collaboration.
+For programmers, opensource opens door to tremendous learning and career growth opportunities leveraging the power of transparency and collaboration.

 ## Monetization